 Once you've found it, check to see if the filter looks grey.
 If there's dirt and dust buildup on the filter, it's time to change it.

 CAUTION: Be sure to turn the power off to any piece of HVAC equipment before removing access panels to avoid injury from rotating parts.

-It is difficult to know if there are leaks in your duct, but there are a few ways to tell.
-Inspect your air returns and vents to see if you see any cracks or gaps in the ductwork feeding them.
+Your ventilation system works efficiently when the air is delivered directly to the conditioned spaces and not lost along the way due to unintended openings, gaps, or cracks in the ductwork.
+Inspect your air return and supply vents to see if you see any cracks or gaps in the ductwork feeding them.
 If there are visible cracks or gaps, air is escaping from your ducts, which will cause poor airflow and distribution.

 It can sometimes happen that your ductwork is too big (wide) or too small (narrow) to handle the airflow requirement of your heating and cooling system and your home.
 Have your system inspected by an HVAC professional to find out if you are using under or oversized ductwork.

 Have you been using the filter for longer than six months?

 Check that the unit’s air filter is clean and that the indoor air vents aren't blocked by furniture or other objects.
 Once the inside areas are clear, remove any debris around the outside unit like leaves, sticks, snow, or dirt that could be blocking air or the outdoor coil.
 Restricted airflow can cause the heat pump to freeze over.